 Being a Witch, and Other Things I Didn’t Ask For, by Sara Pascoe, is a children’s book, aimed at the young adult reader (YA), about a teenage girl who is changing and becoming a witch.
-It covers time travel, history and witchcraft.
+It covers time travel, history, witchcraft, different world civilisations, diversity, love, friendship, women’s rights and growing up in foster care.

 Rachel (also known as Raya) is a 14-year-old girl living in foster care.
 She wants nothing more than to be loved, in a proper stable family environment and doesn’t feel foster care will give her that so makes the decision to run away to London.